techbone/MusaMobilleApp/README.md

-react native app on expo with advanced typescript.
+React Native app on expo with advanced typescript.